+View the tan route on map inside.

-See blue route on inside map.
-I Total Drive Time: 2 hours, 15 minutes
+Total Drive Time: 2 hours, 15 minutes

 Parking is limited at Eldorado Canyon, and when it fills up, cars are turned away.
 It's best to go early and/or choose a weekday.